Codecademy/docs/content/sql/concepts/operators/operators.md

   - 'paths/analyze-data-with-sql'
 ---

-SQL operators are unique keywords used in the `WHERE` clause of a statement to perform arithmetic, comparison, and logical operations.
+**Operators** are unique keywords used in the [`WHERE`](https://www.codecademy.com/resources/docs/sql/commands/where) clause of a statement to perform arithmetic, comparison, and logical operations.

 ## Arithmetic Operators